openshift/enhancements/enhancements/baremetal/baremetal.md

 ### Implementation Details/Notes/Constraints

-Baremetal IPI is integrated with OpenShift through the metal3.io [8] project.
+Baremetal IPI is integrated with OpenShift through the [metal3.io][8] project.
 Metal3.io is a set of Kubernetes controllers that wrap the OpenStack Ironic project to provide Kubernetes native APIs for managing deployment and monitoring of physical hosts.

-The installer support for Baremetal IPI deployments is described in more detail in [7].
+The installer support for Baremetal IPI deployments is described in more detail in [this document][7].
 The installer runs on a special "provisioning host" that needs to be connected to both a "provisioning network" and an "external network".
 The provisioning network is a dedicated network used just for the purposes of configuring baremetal servers to be part of the cluster.
 The traffic on the provisioning network needs to be isolated from the traffic on the external network (hence 2 seperate networks.).
 The external network is used to carry cluster traffic which which includes cluster control plane traffic, application and data traffic.

 Control Plane Deployment